archivesspace/at-migration/README.md

 a container 3 is specified without a container 2.
 4. Some IDs are checked for uniqueness in AS but not AT.
 In these cases if an ID is not unique the problem will be corrected by adding ## along with some random string to the ID.

+HOW TOP CONTAINER UNIQUENESS IS DETERMINED

+Archivist's Toolkit does not include the concept of distinct top containers but rather the same container may be entered many times for multiple instances.
+For this reason it was necessary to determine a set of rules for determining what constitutes a unique top container.
+For top containers created from instances, they are considered to be the same if either the repository and barcode match or if the repository, indicator, and container type match.
+As for accessions, no instances exist in Archivist's Toolkit.
+In stead, a top container is created for each location the accession is linked to.

 NOTE ON CPU AND MEMORY USAGE